 If you are not able to drink, you may be provided with IV fluids.
 These are delivered through a thin plastic tube inserted into a vein.

 Artificial nutrition and hydration can be helpful if you are recovering from an illness.
 However, studies have shown that artificial nutrition toward the end of life does not meaningfully prolong life.
 Artificial nutrition and hydration may also be harmful if the dying body cannot use the nutrition properly.

 What is comfort care at the end of life?
 Comfort care is anything that can be done to soothe you and relieve suffering while staying in line with your wishes.
 Comfort care includes managing shortness of breath; limiting medical testing; providing spiritual and emotional counseling; and giving medication for pain, anxiety, nausea, or constipation.

 Learn more about hospice care and other healthcare decisions you may need to make at the end of life.

 Start by thinking about what kind of treatment you do or do not want in a medical emergency.
 It might help to talk with your doctor about how your current health conditions might influence your health in the future.
 For example, what decisions would you or your family face if your high blood pressure leads to a stroke?
 You can ask your doctor to help you understand and think through your choices before you put them in writing.
-Medicare or private health insurance may cover advance care planning discussions with your doctor.
+Discussing advance care planning decisions with your doctor is free through Medicare during your annual wellness visit.
+Private health insurance may also cover these discussions.

 If you don't have any medical issues now, your family medical history might be a clue to help you think about the future.
 Talk with your doctor about decisions that might come up if you develop health problems similar to those of other family members.